In Praise of Cycle Class

 So for the past six weeks, I’ve had my arm in some kind of cast or splint, making it nearly impossible to do any kind of hard work outside on my bike to prepare for cyclocross season.

 Meanwhile, when I started my personal training job at the Wisconsin Athletic Club, I took several cycle classes as well as taught several as a sub.

 After the last surgery I turned to the indoor cycle class to maintain some fitness for the season.

-While I?m not a big fan of really hot, dark rooms with loud music and a lot of people sweating buckets all around me, there is a lot of value in cycle classes.
-(However, we won?t talk about the smell that came from my cast after all that sweating?)
+While I’m not a big fan of really hot, dark rooms with loud music and a lot of people sweating buckets all around me, there is a lot of value in cycle classes.

 Seven Reasons Why Gym Cycle Classes are Great

 Here are seven reasons that cycle classes can be a good substitute for an outdoor ride:

 In most classes, you’ll get a HIIT (high-intensity interval training) workout that pushes your limits.
 You’re working primarily by perceived exertion levels, and, if you’re game, you can really ride as hard as you can.

 When I sub for classes, we do a HIIT intervals of 15 seconds hard pedaling and 15 seconds off for just four minutes at a time, and we are all feeling wiped out at the end.

 You burn between 420 to 620 calories an hour (according to a Harvard study) and build some muscular endurance strength, which tones muscles.
 You also strengthen your heart and lungs.